COgroup-sas/cms/README.md

 This configuration to set a float message from Controller

-Set 1 to info, 0 to danger
+Set 0 to error, 1 to success, 2 to info, 3 to warning
 ```php
 $request->session()->flash('status', '1');
 ```